NOTE: You should only reset the last finalised GST period. If you need to reset an earlier report we recommend you talk to your accountant first.

 If you're sure you want to reset the GST report, click Revert in the message box that appears.

-The report will revert back to a preview for you to make corrections.
+The report will revert to a preview for you to make corrections.

-Don't forget to finalise it again when your ready to file it with IRD.
+Don't forget to finalise it again when you are ready to file it with the IRD.

-What if your return has already been filed with IRD?
+What if your return has already been filed with the IRD?

 There are two options you can consider: